timosalm/tap-spring-developer-workshop/workshop/content/workshop-overview.md

 #### VMware Tanzu Application Platform

 **VMware Tanzu Application Platform** (informally known as TAP) provides development teams a **pre-paved path to production** to get code running on any compliant public cloud or on-premises Kubernetes cluster, enabling security and scale.
-It is **modular**, so you can customize it based on your organization’s preferences.
+It is **modular**, so you can customize it based on your organization’'s preferences.

 ![TAP provides a repeatable, end-to-end DevSecOps experience](images/tap-conceptual.svg)